M-Ton-Air/M-Ton-Air-client/README.md

 - set up an sdk,
 - set up a virtual device.

-Then go into the "MTonAir" folder and run :
+Then, start your android emulator, go into the "MTonAir" folder and run :

 > npx react-native start

 (there's a [start.cmd](MTonAir/start.cmd) file for Windows users...).

 And finally, run :

+(in the MTonAir folder)

+> npm install

 > npx react-native run-android